 Speaking of simplicity, as a blogger and online business owner, you really need to be focusing your time on creating content and marketing your products and services.

-ConvertKit knows this and does a great job of keeping things SIMPLE.
+ConvertKit knows this and does a great job of keeping their email marketing platform SIMPLE.

 It starts with the visual automations above, making it easy to see and understand the email funnels you’re building.

-But beyond that, ConvertKit keeps everything based around five simple things:
+But beyond that, the ConvertKit dashboard menu keeps everything based around five simple things:

-You’ll find these at the top of your screen inside the software and are at the heart of everything you do.
+You’ll find these at the top of your ConvertKit dashboard screen inside the software and they are at the heart of everything you do.

 I like to think of them as my “building blocks” for email automation.